onnx/onnx-mlir/docs/Testing.md

 `overridePreserveFiles` value in the `onnx-mlir/src/MainUtils.cpp` file to `KeepFilesOfType::All`, for example.

+When the onnx model is older than the current version supported by onnx-mlir, onnx version converter can be invoked with environment variable `INVOKECONVERTER` set to true.
+For example, converter will be called for all test cases for `INVOKECONVERTER=true make check-onnx-backend`.
+In test.py, there is a list called `test_need_converter` for you to invoke converter on individual cases.

 The tool directly scans the signature provided by the model, initializes the needed inputs with random values, and then makes a function call into the model.
 The program can then be used in conjunction with other tools, such as `gdb`, `lldb`, or `valgrind`.